appwrite/assistant/README.md

 pnpm run fetch-sources
 ```

-Tthe scripts will pull the latest documentation from the `main` branch of the [website repository](https://github.com/appwrite/website), and the latest API reference from live [Appwrite documentation](https://appwrite.io/docs).
+The scripts will pull the latest documentation from the `main` branch of the [website repository](https://github.com/appwrite/website), and the latest API reference from live [Appwrite documentation](https://appwrite.io/docs).

 If you want to pull from a different branch or repository, you can set the `_BUILD_GIT_URL` and `_BUILD_WEBSITE_URL` environment variables.